MicrosoftDocs/dynamics-365-supply-chain-insights/articles/company-profile.md

 ## Set your company profile to public

-To make your profile visible to other partners, set **Profile visibility** in the **Basic information** tab to **Public**.
+To make your profile discoverable to other partners, set **Profile visibility** in the **Basic information** tab to **Public**.
 If your profile is public, other partners can discover your profile and connect with you to collaborate and derive data insights.
-Any information on the **Basic Information** tab on your company profile will be visible to all participants in Supply Chain Insights.
+Any information on the **Basic Information** tab on your company profile will be displayed for all participants in Supply Chain Insights.

 If **Profile visibility** is set to **Private**, non-connected partners won't discover your profile and details in **Find Partners**, and they can't connect with you.
-However, your **Basic Information** is still be visible to your connected partners.
+However, your **Basic Information** is still displayed to your connected partners.